CANCER TREATMENT IN INDIA FOR NIGERIAN CANCER PATIENTS

 Common Cancers in Nigerian Children

 The Most Common Cancers reported in Nigerian Children are Lymphomas and Leukemias.
-Nigerian Children up to the age of four years are affected more with Neuroblastoma and Nephroblastoma.
+Nigerian Children up to the age of four years are affected more by Neuroblastoma and Nephroblastoma.
 Older Nigerian Children are affected with Lymphoma, retinoblastoma, Soft Tissue Cancers, Bone Cancers (Osteosarcoma), and renal tumors (Wilm's Tumor and Nephroblastoma).

 The Reason for Nigerian Cancer Patients Seeking Cancer Treatments Abroad